Why are insurers charging again?

 With waivers quickly coming to an end, patients will need to pay any fees associated with their standard health insurance policy.
 That means your deductible, coinsurance and copayments plus the cost of any services that aren't covered.

 How much can that be?
 It depends on how severe your illness is.
+While the highly infectious omicron variant is considered less potent, the delta variant has yet to disappear completely.

 How to protect yourself